 - When the bus arrives at the border, you will be dropped off for border processing.
 First, you must exit Cambodia.
 Depending on the bus company you MAY be able to leave your larger luggage on the bus while you walk through the border.

-- Take all valuables with you.
+- Remember to take all valuables with you.

 If you’re carrying valuables and want to lock them away we highly recommend the Pacsafe products.
-Read about portable safes here
+Read about portable safes here.
+They’re great if you sleep on a bus and want to lock up your valuables and ensure your valuables don’t walk away without you.

 - You do not need to change buses with these companies.
 You get back on the same bus in Thailand.
 Be sure to make a note of which bus you’re on and who your driver is!